jeffchheng/brains-base/content/blog/2019-12-29-anime-of-the-decade/index.md

 I didn't actually watch this until recently, but I have to give _Food Wars!_ a shout-out for being really out there with the anime tropes but still being accessible to the general audience.
 Just... don't watch it with your parents or kids.

-Nicole, being a foodie, wanted to watch this, and it was one of the early gateway anime to get to watch more with me.
+Nicole, being a foodie, wanted to watch this, and it was one of the early gateway anime to get her to watch more with me.

 ## 2016: ERASED